Manchester Essex Regional Middle/High School: Athletics

 The Manchester Essex Hornets compete in the Cape Ann League for most sports.
 The school's traditional rival is Georgetown High School, and the two teams face off against each other every Thanksgiving Day for football.
 This rivalry has been going on since 1960, when Manchester High beat Georgetown High 22–8.

-Formal sports at the high school started with the hiring of Tom Kelley in 1922.
-Kelley was eventually elected to the High School Coaches Hall of Fame.
-In 1937 alum Joseph M. Hyland was hired to coach high school sports for $1,200 a year.
-During his 41 years at Manchester, Joe Hyland's teams won 80% of games played.
-He was elected to the High School Coaches Hall of Fame and the Massachusetts Baseball Coaches Association Hall of Fame.
-For his service as a student, coach, teacher and Director of Athletics, the school named their main athletic field after him.

-Hyland was followed as Athletic Director in 1978 by teacher Hardy Nalley, who himself was a graduate in 1962.
+Hyland was followed as athletic director in 1978 by teacher Hardy Nalley, who himself was a graduate in 1962.
 Few could have imagined at the time that Nalley would match Hyland in his longevity and dedication to the school.
 As a student at the school, Nalley played on seven League-leading teams as well as winning two State titles.
-After retiring as a social studies teacher, Nalley stayed on as Athletic Director until 2009.
+After retiring as a social studies teacher, Nalley stayed on as athletic director until 2009.
 Showing his true attachment to the school's students though, Nalley agreed to coach the 8th grade boys' basketball team during the 2010–2011 season.
-Although he had not coached since 1979, Nalley cannot seem to step away from the school he dedicated himself to.
+Although he had not coached since 1979, Nalley could not seem to step away from the school he dedicated himself to.
 "It's refreshing," said Nalley, who now owns the title of 8th grade boys' basketball coach at Manchester Essex.
 "The last time I coached was 1979.
 Boys' tennis.
 So it's been a while.
 But the 8th graders are very shapeable, very coachable and they listen to everything you say."

-After 31 years as Athletic Director, Nalley retired in 2009.
+After 31 years as athletic director, Nalley retired in 2009.
 He was replaced by Kelly Porcaro.
-After Porcaro, Vice Principal Paul Murphy took the job of Athletic Director, while still maintaining his position as Vice Principal.
-In 2019, Jordan Edgett was named the new Athletic Director, after previously being the Assistant Athletic Director at St. John's Prep.
+After Porcaro, Vice Principal Paul Murphy took the job of athletic director, while still maintaining his position as Vice Principal.
+In 2019, Jordan Edgett was named the new athletic director, after previously being the Assistant Athletic Director at St. John's Prep.
 Cameron Molinaire was hired in 2021 as athletic director.